pirocorp/Reconnaissance-Fundamentals/01. Passive Reconnaissance/README.md

 - **CNAME** - Pointer to another domain instead of an IP
 - **NS** - Specifies authoritative DNS servers, which servers the browser should request
 - **MX** - Points to the mail servers of a given domain
-- **TXT** - Allows the owner of the domain to store text.
+- **TXT** - Allows the domain owner to store text.
 Some C2 frameworks are using that field to exfiltrate commands, evading security controls

 ### Stalking Social Media